Home

 655 Pletneva: Capture by Khazars of part of Crimea from Kurbat Bulgaria ?

-656 Campain of Chinese Empire Tan against W Türkic Kaganate.
-Sogdiana (Chinese "Kang-chu") occupied by Chinese (657-700).
-Resistance of Baiyrku, Sige, Bugu and Tonra tribes against Chinese occupation
+656 Campaign of Chinese Tang Empire (Toba/Tabgach Empire) against W Türkic Kaganate.
+Sogdiana (Chinese “Kang-chu“) occupied by Chinese (657-700).
+Resistance of Baiyrku, Sige, Bugu and Tonra tribes against Chinese occupation (Bugu is speculated to be a distortion of Bulgar)

 656 Murder of Osman.
 Civil war in Caliphate.
-Founded Khazarian state
+Founded Khazar state

 657 657-659 Demise of W Türkic Kaganate